kienstra/async-demo/README.md

 Do `npm run test` and see how the test fails, as the failed request throws an uncaught error.

-It's simple to use `asycn` and `await`, but they don't catch errors.
+It's simple to use `async` and `await`, but they don't catch errors.

 If this request failed outside of a `try` block, like with a `404`: